 In many cases, significant challenges will arise when responding to truck rollovers involving livestock.
-The first of which is finding panels to place around the overturned trailer or semi, a holding facility, and trailers and drivers to bring the livestock to the holding facility until another truck comes to finish the haul.
+The first of which is finding panels to place around the overturned trailer or semi, a holding facility and trailers and drivers to bring the livestock to the holding facility until another truck comes to finish the haul.

 Preparing for truck rollover incidents begins with training first-responders.

-Step-by-step instructions to follow if you witness a truck rollover:
+If you witness a truck rollover:

 - Contact a local farmer or rancher to bring horse trailers, panels, chains and ropes.